17 Simple Things To Quit Buying To Save More Money

 Giving gifts is lovely, but it can also put pressure on your budget, especially if you feel obliged to spend a certain amount every time.

-You don’t have to stop giving altogether, but it’s worth thinking about alternatives.
-Homemade gifts, thoughtful experiences, or even spending time together can often mean more than something expensive — and they’re usually much kinder on your finances too.
+You don’t have to stop giving altogether, but it can help to think a bit differently about it.
+Homemade gifts, simple experiences, or even just spending time together can mean just as much without putting the same strain on your budget.

 Takeaways are incredibly tempting, especially after a long or stressful day when cooking feels like too much effort.